MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 ```

 ### Python Packages
-To work properly SCRAL requires the following Python packages (with the recommended versions):
+To work properly with the SCRAL, it is required the following Python packages (with the recommended versions):
  - [Eclipse Paho](https://pypi.org/project/paho-mqtt/1.5) 1.5
  - [Flask](https://pypi.org/project/Flask/1.0.2) 1.0.2
  - [CherryPy](https://pypi.org/project/CherryPy/18.1.0) 18.1.0